Candlestick chart: Description

+A candlestick need not have either a body or a wick.
+Generally, the longer the body of the candle, the more intense the trading.

 Candlesticks can also show the current price as they're forming, whether the price moved up or down over the time phrase and the price range of the asset covered in that time.

 Rather than using the open, high, low, and close values for a given time interval, candlesticks can also be constructed using the open, high, low, and close of a specified volume range (for example, 1,000; 100,000; 1 million shares per candlestick).
 In modern charting software, volume can be incorporated into candlestick charts by increasing or decreasing candlesticks width according to the relative volume for a given time period.

 Usage

 Candlestick charts are a visual aid for decision making in stock, foreign exchange, commodity, and option trading.
 By looking at a candlestick, one can identify an asset's opening and closing prices, highs and lows, and overall range for a specific time frame.
 Candlestick charts serve as a cornerstone of technical analysis.
 For example, when the bar is white and high relative to other time periods, it means buyers are very bullish.
 The opposite is true when there is a black bar.

 A candlestick pattern is a particular sequence of candlesticks on a candlestick chart, which is mainly used to identify trends.